 Relate: – Haha, I’ve noticed that.
-The one next to where I live have a cat who always sits on the counter.
+The one next to where I live has a cat who always sits on the counter.

 And then I inquire (IFR repeat): Are you a cat person?

-You want to make the conversation go back and forth like that: They talk a little it about themselves, we talk about ourselves, then let them talk again, and so on.
+You want to make the conversation go back and forth like that: They talk a bit about themselves, we talk about ourselves, then let them talk again, and so on.